The following information is about the CPT G Codes for E Prescribing:

 How to avoid E-Prescription penalties

-To avoid penalties in 2012, an eligible physician must e-prescribe and report the e-prescribing Gcode, G8553, at least 10 times for applicable Medicare office visits and services for the January 1, 2011 through June 30, 2011 reporting period on Medicare claim forms (report at least 25 times throughout 2011 to avoid penalties in 2013)
+To avoid penalties in 2012, an eligible physician must e-prescribe and report the CPT G Codes for E Prescribing, G8553, at least 10 times for applicable Medicare office visits and services for the January 1, 2011 through June 30, 2011 reporting period on Medicare claim forms (report at least 25 times throughout 2011 to avoid penalties in 2013)

 Code G8553 (called the numerator) must be reported on the same claim form as the denominator codes, for the same beneficiary, same date of service, by the same individual NPI who performed the covered service.